LUSAS-Software/LUSAS-API-Examples/python/README.md

    - Delete the folder that matches the error message `XXXXXXXXXXXXXXXX`
    - Run the script again.

-3. **Casting**

-   Some LPI commands will return the general object types which may require casting to access fully access them.
-As an example, getting a loadcase object can be done through the `getLoadsetByName()` command which will return an `IFLoadset` object.
-If you are sure that this object is a loadcase, you can cast it as an `IFLoadcase` object using the command `win32.CastTo(myLoadset, "IFLoadcase")`.
-This is also done when accessing attributes through the `getAttribute()` LPI command, as seen at the end of the `06b_Getting_Results_PRW.py` example where a Print Results Wizard is acquired and then cast to `IFPrintResultsWizard`.

-4. **Invisible LUSAS Modeller instances**
+3. **Invisible LUSAS Modeller instances**

    To speed-up the script execution, the UI can be disabled using the `lusas.setVisible(False)` command.
 This will completely hide LUSAS modeller which can cause confusion if the `lusas.setVisible(True)` command is not executed at the end of the script (e.g. due to a code error).
 The modeller instance would still be accessible through the LPI and its process will be listed under the `Background processes` in Window's `Task Manager`.

    It is noted that in LUSAS v22+, it may be preferable to use `lusas.enableUI(False)` instead to avoid hiding the modeller window.
 The UI will then remain unresponsive until `lusas.enableUI(True)` is called.

-5. **ModuleNotFoundError**
+4. **ModuleNotFoundError**

    The `ModuleNotFoundError: No module named 'shared'` error means Python can’t find the `LPI.py` file and the `shared` folder.
 To fix it, copy the `shared` folder into the same folder where your Python script is located.

+## 🔍 Tips for Advanced Users

+1. **Early and Late binding**

+   There are 3 ways to connect on COM applications using pyWin32 which will affect the type of the returned objects:
+   - `win32com.client.Dispatch("Application")` returns a COM object or a win32com.gen_py object if the object is already cached.
+   - `win32com.client.gencache.EnsureDispatch.Dispatch("Application")` (early binding) returns a win32com.gen_py object.
+   - `win32com.client.dynamic.Dispatch("Application")` (late binding) returns a COM object.

+   The `get_lusas_modeller()` command used in the provided examples connects on LUSAS using the `win32com.client.dynamic.Dispatch()`.
+   This is preferred as object casting is not required and requested methods are handled directly by the connected application as opposed to the generated Python cache.

+2. **pyWin32 Casting** (when early binding is used)

+   Some LPI commands will return the general object types.
+   When late binding is used, casting is not required to access methods available in sub classes (e.g. for IFLoadcase but not for IFLoadset).
+   When early binding is used, casting is required to avoid errors raised by the generated classes in the win32com cache.
+As an example, getting a loadcase object can be done through the `getLoadsetByName()` command which will return an `IFLoadset` object.
+If you are sure that this object is a loadcase, you can cast it as an `IFLoadcase` object using the command `win32com.client.CastTo(myLoadset, "IFLoadcase")`.
+This is also commonly done when accessing attributes through the `getAttribute()` LPI command, for example when acquiring a Print Results Wizard it would need to be cast from an IFAttribute to an `IFPrintResultsWizard`.

-6. **Architecture of COM launched LUSAS Modeller instance (32/64bit)**
+3. **Architecture of COM launched LUSAS Modeller instance (32/64bit)**

    To change the preferred LUSAS Modeller architecture when LUSAS is launched through COM, run one of the following commands in CMD with admin permissions:
    - To follow the architecture of the parent process: